mcmuralishclint/Cryptocurrency-News-and-Prediction/README.md

 ## Objective

 The purpose of this web app is to grab cryptocurrency details from cryptocompare.com through an api and display them on the web application.
-Moreover a machine learning model will be used to predict the price of a cryptocurrency for the next day.
+Moreover a statistical model will be used to predict the price of a cryptocurrency for the next day.

 ## Things tried